 iii.
 "The Christian missionary will need to be wary, to avoid receiving harm; but he must be of a guileless mind, that he do no harm."
 (Spurgeon)

 c.
-But beware of men, for they will deliver you up: Jesus also warned them that men would persecute them in civic arena (councils) and religious arena (synagogues).
+But beware of men, for they will deliver you up: Jesus also warned them that men would persecute them in the civic arena (councils) and the religious arena (synagogues).
 They could expect opposition from both city hall and the halls of religion.

 d.
 You will be brought before governors and kings for My sake: This was a remarkable statement, recognizing the great influence the gospel and its preachers would have.
 Governors and kings would notice them - and arrest them, bringing them to trial.